7ae/soli/README.md

 # Soli

-Soli romanization system accurately represents Hangul sounds with their Latin equivalents.
+Soli is a romanization system for easily writing Hangul with Latin letters.

 ## Preview